Here to Help

 Please note that while we are no longer doing in-person appointments, we are able to do remote and over the phone sessions.

-Here are some things to know and consider as you decide what to do with your student loans:
+Below are some things to know and consider as you decide what to do with your student loans.

-- Payments should be automatically suspended until September 30, 2020.
+- Payments will continue to be automatically suspended until December 2020.

-- Administrative collection actions, like wage garnishments and Social Security offsets, will be suspended.
+- Administrative collection actions, like wage garnishments and Social Security offsets, will continue to be suspended.

 - The above relief only applies to loans held by the U.S. Department of Education.
 They do not apply to private, Perkins, and commercially held FFEL loans.
 Contact us if you need to determine whether your loans qualify.